syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### viewReportClick
 {:#events:viewreportclick}

-Fires when click the View Report Button.
+Fires when you click the View Report button.

 <table class="params">
 <thead>